Home FAQ View Cart / Checkout Contact Us

 Basic Procedure for notching

-1) Notching a straight-line tube between two existing tubes "one cut"
+1) Notching a tube where a centerline distance can be determined between two existing tubes:"

 watch a video of this procedure

-Measure centerline distance between two existing tubes and record acute angle at both ends.
+Measure centerline distance between two existing tubes, regardless if they are parallel or divergent and record the acute angle at both ends A and B.

 Mark